thanhnguyencanh/4Legged_RL/README.md

   4. Soft Actor-Critic: Off-Policy Maximum Entropy Deep Reinforcement Learning with a Stochastic Actor
   - [soft actor-critic.ipynb](https://github.com/NguyenCanhThanh/4Legged_RL/blob/main/soft%20actor-critic.ipynb)
   - [Soft Actor-Critic Paper](https://arxiv.org/abs/1801.01290)

-# If you get stuck…
-- Remember you are not stuck unless you have spent more than a week on a single algorithm.
-It is perfectly normal if you do not have all the required knowledge of mathematics and CS.
-- Carefully go through the paper.
-Try to see what is the problem the authors are solving.
-Understand a high-level idea of the approach, then read the code (skipping the proofs), and after go over the mathematical details and proofs.